 Dr. Maitali Khanna completed her Bachelors and Masters degrees in English and M.Phil. in English Literature from SSSIHL.
 Her M. Phil. thesis was on the critical study of the contrasting ideas of sympathy and distance in select modern poets.
 She then received her doctoral degree from her alma mater in 2015, in the area of postmodern theory and poetry, examining the poems of Philip Larkin and Ted Hughes in an applied critique.

-Dr. Maitali joined SSSIHL as a faculty member at the Dept. of English Language & Literature in 2012.
-Her research publications are in the area of postmodern literature.
-Apart from her regular teaching duties, she is also involved in research activities and guiding postgraduate dissertations.
-Currently, she is also guiding a doctoral research scholar in the area of comparative poetics.
+In 2012, Dr. Maitali joined SSSIHL as a faculty member in the Department of English Language & Literature.
+Her research contributions predominantly lie in the realm of postmodern literature.
+In addition to her regular teaching responsibilities, she actively engages in research pursuits and guides postgraduate dissertations.

 Areas of Teaching

 Poetry, Postmodern Literature, Linguistics and Phonetics, Victorian Literature, Literary Criticism